juxor/afaq/markdown/secI1.md

-future, may lead to constructive social action, but where that's lacking they express themselves in violence."_ [**Keeping the Rabble in Line**, pp. 283-4] So it simply cannot be assumed that what is good for the economy (profits) equates to what to good for people (at least the working class).
+future, may lead to constructive social action, but where that's lacking they express themselves in violence."_ [**Keeping the Rabble in Line**, pp. 283-4] So it simply cannot be assumed that what is good for the economy (profits) equates to what is good for people (at least the working class).

-Thus the "Austrians" prizes profitability above all and this assumption is at the root of the "Calculation Argument" against socialism, but this only makes sense only insofar as efficiency is confused with profit.
+Thus the "Austrians" prize profitability above all and this assumption is at the root of the "Calculation Argument" against socialism, but this makes sense only insofar as efficiency is confused with profit.
 The market will invest in coal if profits are higher and, in so doing, contribute to global warming.
-It will deny medical care to the sick (no profits and so it is inefficient) while contributing to, say, a housing bubble because it makes short-term profits by providing loans to people who really cannot afford it.
+It will deny medical care to the sick (no profits and so it is inefficient) while contributing to, say, a housing bubble because it makes short-term profits by providing loans to people who really cannot afford them.
 It will support all kinds of economic activity, regardless of the wider impact, and so "efficiency" (i.e., profits) can, and does, contradict both wisdom and ethics and so, ultimately, an efficient allocation of resources to meet people's needs.

 Lastly, our critique has so far ignored the periodic crises that hit capitalist economies which produce massive unemployment and social disruption